j0hnwesl3yyy/recipe-rating-analysis/README.md

 3. **Calculate the average ratings for each recipe and store it in avg_recipe_ratings**

    - Merges the recipe_ratings dataframe with the avg_recipe_rating dataset to include the average rating of each recipe, creating a column for the average rating.
-   - For the purposes of analyzing the missingness and baseline, created a copy of the recipe_rating dataframe.

 4. **Only needed certain columns for our analysis, so we  focused data cleaning on these columns: `id` (renamed to `recipe_id`), `rating`, `avg_rating`, and `nutrition`.**